 Authorities told slain student looking for alcohol

-MISSOULA, Montana (AP) — Authorities say a 17-year-old German foreign exchange student was apparently looking for an alcoholic beverage when he wandered into a partially open garage in Missoula, Montana, and was killed after the homeowner sprayed the garage with shotgun blasts.
+MISSOULA, Montana (AP) — Authorities say a 17-year-old German foreign exchange studen was apparently looking for an alcoholic beverage when he wandered into a partially open garage and was shot to death in Missoula, Montana.

-Kaarma and his wife said they had been burglarized twice in the three weeks before the shooting.
-Kaarma allegedly told a hairdresser several days earlier that he was waiting up to kill the intruders, whom he referred to as "kids," according to court documents.
+Court documents say Kaarma and his wife claim they had been burglarized twice in the three weeks before the shooting.
+Kaarma allegedly told a hairdresser several days prior that he was waiting up to kill the intruders, whom he referred to as “kids.”

 Kaarma faces one count of deliberate homicide in Dede’s slaying.